Fallen-Breath/more-statistics/README.md

 When the player uses an ender pearl to teleport, the value of this statistic will increase the distance between the teleportation's origin position and destination position

+For MC >= 1.21, only teleportations within the same dimension will increase this stat

 Criteria: `minecraft.custom:minecraft.ender_pearl_one_cm`

 ## firework_boost